kocemir/kocemir.github.io/_includes/cv.md

 <p align='justify'>
-I am a M.Sc. student at the Electrical and Electronics Engineering department in Bilkent University/KocLab under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank">Aykut Koc</a>. scientist in the
+I am a M.Sc. student at the Electrical and Electronics Engineering department in Bilkent University/KocLab under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank">Aykut Koc</a>.
+My main research interests includes
-<b>Fundamental AI Research (FAIR)</b>
-group at
-<b>Meta AI</b>
-in NYC and study foundational topics in <b>machine learning</b> and
-<b>optimization</b>, recently involving reinforcement learning, control,
-optimal transport, and geometry.
+<b> Machine Learning </b>, <b> Deep Learning </b> and <b> Signal Processing </b> with an emphasis on statistical point of view and mathematical foundations.

 My research is on learning systems that understand and interact with our world and focuses on integrating structural information and domain knowledge into these systems to represent non-trivial reasoning operations.